Arias-Source/Forensic/IMPORTANT README.md

 You are solely responsible for ensuring that your use of any information complies with all applicable laws and regulations.
 I do not support or encourage any ill-intended or unlawful activities.

+By accessing this repository, you agree to use the information responsibly and ethically.

+Print("GOOD BYE!!")